alessio29/savagebot/README.md

 !s6
 ```

 **Tips:** Groups rolls are not used in combat.
 You'll have to roll each extra action one by one.
-However, you can roll multiple dice at once like this: `!5d6!` (5 extra rolling a d6 Trait).
+However, you can use `x` to roll multiple times the same roll, like this: `!5xe6` (5 extra rolling a d6 Trait).

 ### Custom Rolls
 For a specific setting or house-rule you need something even more specific?
 Here are a few tricks that can be useful.